-Justice questioned in Death and The Maiden
+Justice questioned in Death and the Maiden

 Mr Tattersall chose an intimate, yet effective, setting for the performance.

-With a traverse stage setting, the audience sees its reflection in the eyes of the audience on the other side of the set – a metaphor for the audience looking at themselves in a mirror to discover how they would confront the horrors presented.
+With traverse seating, the audience sees its reflection in the eyes of the audience on the other side of the set – a metaphor for the audience looking at themselves in the mirror to discover how they would confront the horrors presented.

 The lighting and surround sound was a great success from the crew, adding to the atmosphere in the psychological thriller.